 During fiscal 2014, our Supervisory Board met four times, and each of our supervisory directors attended 100% of the total number of meetings of the Supervisory Board and the committees of which such director was a member during the period of time he served on such committee.
 In addition, it is our policy that one or more of our supervisory directors should attend annual general meetings of shareholders to the extent practicable.
-Six of our supervisory directors attended our 2013 annual general meeting of shareholders.
+Six of our supervisory directors attended our 2013 annual general meeting of shareholders, and all seven supervisory directors attended our 2014 annual general meeting of shareholders.

 The Supervisory Board has standing Audit, Compensation, and Nominating and Corporate Governance Committees.
 Each committee has a charter that has been approved by the Supervisory Board, and each committee must review the appropriateness of its charter at least annually.
-All members of all committees are non-employee supervisory directors, and the Supervisory Board has determined that all of the members of our three standing committees are independent as defined under NASDAQ's Marketplace Rules.
+All members of all committees are non-employee supervisory directors, and the Supervisory Board has determined that all of the members of our three standing committees are independent as defined under Nasdaq's Marketplace Rules.